PSLmodels/Tax-Calculator/docs/source/contributor_guide.rst

 Setup Python
 -------------

-The Tax Calculator is written in the Python programming language.
+The Tax-Calculator is written in the Python programming language.
 Download and install the free Anaconda distribution of Python from `Continuum Analytics`_.
 You must do this even if you already have Python installed on your computer because the Anaconda distribution